strassl/jssp-instances/README.md

-# jssp-instances
-Generated benchmark instances for the job shop scheduling problem
+# Benchmark instances for the JSSP